wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-import-data.md

 ##<a id="DocumentDBBulkTarget"></a>Import to DocumentDB (Bulk Import) ##

 The DocumentDB Bulk importer allows you to import from any of the available source options, using a DocumentDB stored procedure for efficiency.
 The tool supports import to a single DocumentDB collection, as well as sharded import whereby data is partitioned across multiple DocumentDB collections.
-Read more about partitioning data in DocumentDB [here](documentdb-partition-data.md).
+Read more about partitioning data in DocumentDB <!-- deleted by customization [here](/documentation/articles/documentdb-partition-data) --><!-- keep by customization: begin --> [here](documentdb-partition-data.md) <!-- keep by customization: end -->.
 The tool will create, execute, and then delete the stored procedure from the target collection(s).

 ![Screenshot of DocumentDB bulk options](./media/documentdb-import-data/documentdbbulk.png)